saumsh100/newFrontend/README.md

 ## Database Setup

 1. Start up PostgreSQL in background (use brew if using mac, see the guide above)
-2. Seed the database with development data: `npm run rebuild:seeds`
+2. Seed the database with development data: `npm run rebuild:seed`
 > **Note:**
-> `npm run rebuild:seeds` can be re-run whenever a fresh DB is needed
+> `npm run rebuild:seed` can be re-run whenever a fresh DB is needed

 ## Redis Setup